mjoblin/vibin/README.md

 1. Attempt to find a Cambridge Audio StreamMagic audio streamer on the network (using UPnP discovery).
-1. Attempt to find (via the streamer) any connected local media.
+1. Attempt to find (via the streamer) any supported local media.
+1. Attempt to find a supported amplifier.
 1. Serve the Web UI (if installed).

 This behavior can be modified using command line options.
 See `vibin serve --help` for more